jserv/unix-v1/README.md

     - build area: patched kernel files, patched filesystems
 * `images/`
     - final disk and tape images to be used by the SIMH simulator
-* `misc/`
-    - misc. files, e.g. the SIMH patch for KE11A support
 * `notes/`
     - notes on the work done to get 1e UNIX to run again
 * `diffs/`